TrevorGHSeay/goto-Toggle/Projects.md

 # Projects
-Below you will find two lists of completed and ongoing products accredited to me and that I have personally worked on myself.
+Below you will find two lists of completed and ongoing products accredited to me and that I have worked on myself.

 [Contact Me](https://trevorghseay.github.io/goto-Toggle/Contact)